 Prehistoric insects such as mayflies and dragonflies have a network of veins that are close together.
 More advanced insects like bees have fewer veins in their wings.
 The veins are generally thicker nearer the body.

 Insects with two wings are assisted by a pair of small, knobbed rods behind the wings, which are called halteres.
 The halteres are hind wings.
 These vibrate at the same speed as the wings, helping to balance the organs and the insect to control its flight position.

 How Insects Fly

-Some insects such as bees, moths, or flies can control their flight well.
+Some insects, such as bees, moths, or flies, can control their flight well.
 These types of insects use indirect flight muscles.
 They have two pairs of muscles that work vertically and longitudinally.

 Insects that make migratory journeys usually use stores of fat rather than carbohydrates to fuel their flight.
 Insects that migrate generally migrate in the same direction every year.

 Although migrations are generally long-distance, not all insects travel long distances to migrate.
 Aphids may travel long distances by being taken up by thermal currents.
-Once they reach a suitable heigh, strong winds may carry them hundreds of miles.
+Once they reach a suitable height, strong winds may carry them hundreds of miles.
 This type of flight doesn’t use much energy.

 Bryan Harding is a member of the American Society of Mammalogists and a member of the American Birding Association.
 Bryan is especially fond of mammals and has studied and worked with them around the world.
 Bryan serves as owner, writer, and publisher of North American Nature.